Program Assistant Visa Sponsorship Jobs in Maryland

 Which visa types are most common for program assistant roles in Maryland?

-The H-1B is the most common visa for program assistant positions in Maryland, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a directly related field.
-J-1 exchange visitor visas appear frequently at universities and research institutions affiliated with NIH.
+The H-1B visa is the most common visa for program assistant positions in Maryland, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a directly related field.
+J-1 visa exchange visitor visas appear frequently at universities and research institutions affiliated with NIH.
 Some international candidates already in the U.S. on F-1 OPT or STEM OPT status transition into sponsored positions from these roles as well.

 Which cities in Maryland have the most program assistant sponsorship jobs?